fieldjoshua/AICheck/TESTING.md

 # Verify:
 # - Hook detects the new document
+# - Displays the mandatory documentation alert
+# - Creates a backup copy in .aicheck/docs/backup
 # - Prompts to add to documentation index
 # - Document is NOT added to index when 'n' is selected
-# - Check documentation_index.md to confirm no new entry
+# - Check backup directory to confirm document was backed up
+# - Backup file is included in the commit
 # - Document can still be added manually later using './ai docs add'

 # Test manual document addition